-for DMI All Access Series
+Mississippi Grammy Artist Dorothy Moore Scheduled for DMI All Access Series

-singer Dorothy Moore Tuesday, January 17, at 6:00 pm
+January 17, 2012 at 6:00 pm

 From her hit single "Misty Blue" to her latest single "Lie To Me," Dorothy Moore has warmed the hearts of millions with her songs.
 A native of Jackson, Mississippi, Moore had a singing talent that was detected at an early age by her mother, who began buying her musical instruments and taking her to gospel programs.
 Ms. Moore began singing with The New Stranger Home Baptist Church Choir at age five, and eventually she became a soloist.

 After graduation from Lanier High School, a recording company producer in Jackson discovered Moore and 1966 she signed with Epic Records.
 While attending Jackson State University, Moore and two other students formed a female group called The Poppies.
 The Poppies worked with The Four Tops, Bobby Goldsboro, and Wilson Pickett.
 They recorded the hit singles "Lullaby of Love" and "He's Ready" for Columbia Records in 1966.
 After performing with the Poppies, Moore established a solo career in 1976 with Malaco Records in Jackson where she recorded the Grammy-nominated hit single, "Misty Blue," which rose to #1 on the R&B charts.
 Two years after "Misty Blue," Dorothy recorded a second Grammy-nominated single, "I Believe You."